Slyth3/Sales_Traffic_Regression/README.md

-# Predicting Sales and Foot Traffic of an Anonymous US Based Company Using LightGBM and Ridge Models
+# Predicting Sales and Foot Traffic of an Anonymous US Based Company Using LightGBM and Ridge
 Andrew Schleiss

 # 1 Problem Introduction